-Tizen 2.0 Magnolia SDK and source code now available for downloadAlex Wagner - Deputy Managing Editor, News Desk
+Tizen 2.0 Magnolia SDK and source code now available for downloadAlex Wagner - Editorial Director of News and Content

 Tizen today reached a pretty big milestone in its life, as the Tizen 2.0 Magnolia software development kit (SDK) and source code were officially served up for download.
 This new release follows Tizen 1.0 Larkspur, which debuted in April 2012, and an alpha version of Tizen 2.0 that was released in September 2012.
 Interested developers will find a pretty lengthy list of changes in the official Tizen 2.0 release notes, but some of the more noteworthy changes that were highlighted on the Tizen blog include: